error-try-again/QRGen/README.md

 [Link to Live Demo - Sydney, Australia](https://qr-gen.net/)

-_If the demo server is is down for maintenance, it's probably worth checking back in a couple hours_
+_If the demo server is is down for maintenance, it's probably worth checking back in a couple of hours_

 # Desktop Examples